Skip to content

 Location preferences

-People applying to go on the Wyre Forest District Council Self and Custom Build register are asked to state the areas they would like to purchase a plot.
+People applying to go on the WFDC self and Custom Build register are asked to state the areas they would like to purchase a plot.
 They can select more than one area.

-Table 1 illustrates the vast majority of preferences are in rural and village locations.
-Out of the district’s three towns, there is significantly more interest in Bewdley (19) compared to Kidderminster Town (15) and Stourport Town (7).
+Table 2 illustrates the vast majority of preferences are in rural and village locations.
+Out of the District’s three towns, there is significantly more interest in Bewdley Town (19) compared to Kidderminster Town (12) and Stourport Town (2).

 Location